Bobrinik/mini-todo/README.md

 [X] Add graph to the right of the task list
 [] I need to connect tasks together
-    - I need to figure out how to connect tasks together [] Remove tasks
+    - I need to figure out how to connect tasks together [] Update graph after we have updated the task
+[] Remove tasks
 [] Make the app somewhat beautiful
 [] Profit out of the basic layout